Wrongful conviction of David Camm

 David Ray Camm (born March 23, 1964) is a former trooper of the Indiana State Police (ISP) who spent 13 years in prison after twice being wrongfully convicted of the murders of his wife, Kimberly, and his two young children at their home in Georgetown, Indiana, on September 28, 2000.
 He was released from custody in 2013 after his third trial resulted in an acquittal.
-Charles Boney is currently serving time for the murders of Camm's wife and two children.
+Charles Boney is serving time for the murders of Camm's wife and two children.

 Initial investigation

 Police were summoned to the Camm residence shortly after 9:30 p.m. on September 28, 2000, to find Kim, Bradley, and Jill Camm shot to death in the garage of their home.
 David Camm told police that he returned home from playing basketball at a nearby church and found his wife shot to death on the garage floor.
 He then saw his daughter, Jill, sitting upright in the backseat, still strapped in her seatbelt.
 Brad was draped over the driver's side of the backseat as though he had been trying to get away from the assailant.
 Since both Kim and Jill had been shot through the head, Camm stated that he thought his son, who had no head injuries, might still be alive, so he entered the passenger front of the Bronco, went through the two front bucket seats and grabbed his son, taking him out, putting him on the garage floor, and giving him CPR.

 In the process, Camm had placed his left knee in the middle of the back seat, causing Jill's head and body to slump forward and to the left, contacting Camm's T-shirt.
 Bradley Camm was found lying on the garage floor and a later autopsy found he had been shot through his torso, severing his spine.
 Unseen in the darkened garage and not collected by evidence technicians was a gray sweatshirt bearing the name of BACKBONE in the collar.
 An ISP lab analyst later found unidentified female DNA on the front of the shirt and a private lab, hired by Camm's defense attorney Mike McDaniel, found unidentified male DNA in the collar.
 The blood and DNA of Kim Camm had also been discovered on that same sweatshirt.